proxied-mail/cypress-test-email/README.md

 ## Example

 In this example we're creating the email address and receiving the first mail.
-Also we asserting that subject and body is correct.
+Also, we're asserting that subject and body is correct.
 ```javascript
 describe('template spec', () => {
   it('testing email', {